watsona4/scipy2016/SciPy2016TripReport.md

 - images are stored as base-64 blobs
 - diffs are readable, but can be unwieldy
 - this is very hard to use with git
-- github now has notebook rendering!, but not for diffs
+- GitHub now has notebook rendering!, but not for diffs
 - difftools view test files as simply lines and have no understanding of the file's ontent
 - can currently use nbconvert to convert to md, which is better, but